hawk-praxs/hawk-praxs/README.md

 - ⚡ Fun fact: ...
 -->

 I am an aspiring Machine Learning Engineer and I love to code stuff.
-I am well versed in C, C++, Java, Python, R, Julia and MATLAB.
+I am well versed in C, C++, Java, Python, R, Julia, MySQL, NoSQL and MATLAB.
+I can also code in Assembly (x86_64 and ARM64 instruction sets).
+Currently, I am learning Web Development using JavaScript and React.

 I would love to collaborate with you!
 Hit me up on my email!